Australia national Baseball5 team

 The Australia national Baseball5 team represents Australia in international Baseball5 competitions.

 History

-Australia was scheduled to take part in the inaugural Baseball5 World Cup held in Mexico City in November 2022.
-However, the team did not participate and was replaced by Hong Kong less than one month before the beginning of the tournament.
+Australia was scheduled to take part in the inaugural Baseball5 World Cup held in Mexico City in November 2022, but the team did not participate and was replaced by Hong Kong less than one month before the beginning of the tournament.

 Australia made its Baseball5 World Cup debut in 2024 in Hong Kong.
 Trials were held in Victoria, New South Wales and Queensland to determine the squad that would play in the World Cup.
 Australia debuted with two defeats on the first day of the tournament against Mexico and Japan.
 The team finished last in Group B in the Opening Round, losing their remaining games against China, Tunisia and France.